necccc/nec.is/source/_posts/20180201-this-month-I-learned.md

 ## <a name="embed-google-fonts"></a> Embedding Google Fonts

-It's still debated if embedding your web fonts in css a good idea or bad idea - caching versus extra requests, but if you ever need to embed your selected fonts from Google Fonts, [this tool might come handy](https://amio.github.io/embedded-google-fonts/).
+It's still debated if embedding your web fonts in css a good or a bad idea - caching versus extra requests.
+For this site, I've tried both, and kept the fonts at Google - also, I've lowered the `font-weight` variants to only two per fonts I use.

+ If you ever need to embed your selected fonts from Google Fonts, [this tool might come handy](https://amio.github.io/embedded-google-fonts/).